 IPI will evaluate the safety near autonomous public transport.
 This applied research builds on our sensor fusion technology whose ongoing development is co-financed by the Flanders AI research program.

-ANALYST PV: Integrated sensors and data analysis fault detection tools for photovoltaic plants, 2019–2021 (See the project results)
+IPI researches integrated sensors and data analysis fault detection tools for photovoltaic plants.
+See the project results.

 iPlay: Interactive sports platform for comprehensive, 3D monitoring of athletes, 2017-2019